Ride for Human Rights–Going the Extra Mile

 By Jeffrey Heller

 I'm a long-time volunteer attorney at Human Rights First.
-Through them, I’ve helped hundreds of refugees win asylum in the United States.
-This week, I am embarking on my third and longest Ride for Human Rights— a bicycle fundraising event in honor of Human Rights First’s work to defend refugees who reach the U.S., and to support human rights abroad.
+Through them, I’ve helped hundreds of refugees receive asylum in the United States.
+This week, I’m embarking on my fourth and longest Ride for Human Rights—a bicycle fundraising event to support Human Rights First’s work to defend refugees who reach the United States, and to support human rights abroad.

 I’m hitting the road again.
-I’m pedaling south from New York City – a city that owes its wealth and culture to its millions of foreign-born residents—to St. Petersburg, Florida.
-This 1,400 mile ride will take me along the Atlantic coasts of New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, and Georgia.
-How evident are the foreign-born in this seaboard slice of “real America”.
+I’m pedaling 1,500 miles north and west from New York City—a city that owes its wealth and culture to its millions of foreign-born residents—into Canada and past all five Great Lakes to Chicago.
+How evident are the foreign-born in this part of country?
 What part do they play in local life?
 What are the attitudes of the descendants of earlier immigrants?
 From my bicycle seat near the ground, where I see and hear as one can’t in a car, I hope to find out.

 I ask you to go the extra mile with me and contribute to Human Rights First.
 Your support will help victims of persecution restart their lives in the United States.

 Please contribute today and help us reach this goal.
-Follow my on-the-road progress below and how we’re doing with contributions.
+Once I hit the road you can follow my on-the-road progress and how we’re doing with contributions right on this page!

 For daily updates on the Ride for Human Rights, subscribe to my personal blog.